 HOW DO WE DO THIS?

 We utilise our specific expertise in education to work directly with local teachers and schools in Magadi focusing on teaching and learning, with specific reference to student engagement, to improve student grades.
 We know that this focus will improve the quality of education, and have a positive influence on the other 3 key areas.

-We create a sustainable method to improve the quality of teaching and learning by using a wide range of proven strategies.
-These include seminars, modelling, lesson observation, and meaningful feedback designed to develop and inspire teachers.
+At Impact Teachers we create a sustainable method to improve the quality of teaching and learning by using a wide range of proven strategies.
+Our education programmes include seminars, modelling, lesson observation, and meaningful feedback designed to develop and inspire teachers.
 The strategies when adapted significantly improve student interest and engagement in lessons.